membraneframework/unifex/README.md

 - provides intuitive and conscise tools for defining native interfaces,
 - generates all the boilerplate for you,
 - provides useful abstractions over binaries and state,
-- makes native code independent from `erl_nif` library, so once port-based interface is supported, the same code will be usable either with NIFs or ports.
+- makes native code independent from `erl_nif` library, so the same code is usable either with NIFs or CNodes.

 API documentation is available at [HexDocs](https://hexdocs.pm/unifex/).